 Aquatopia indoor water park features many large slides, a wave pool, lazy river, and much more!
 The water park’s themeing is excellent, and the resort is a great place to stay in the winter during ski and tubing season.
 Overnight stays allow you to access to the water park on the day of arrival through the day of departure.

 The Sweetest Place on Earth got a little sweeter when they built Hershey’s Water Works at Hershey Lodge several years ago.
 It’s a great add-on to a trip to the attractions in Hershey, PA.
 It also makes for a great rainy day or winter escape.

 There are small slides and shallow water for toddlers.
 The big kids enjoy the Twizzler’s twist slides and Reese’s Cup walk.

 Access to Hershey’s water works is only for Hershey Lodge overnight guests.
 Find tips for visiting Hershey Lodge here.

-The Friendship Center in Harrisburg has a zero-depth entry for toddlers and a big, yellow water slide for older kids.
-Day passes are available, as well as memberships.
+The Friendship YMCA in Harrisburg has a zero-depth entry for toddlers and a big, yellow water slide for older kids.
+Day passes are previously available (waiting for new offerings as they reopen as a YMCA), as well as memberships.